Swiss minimum wage equals $25 USD. How do they do it? Zero capital gains tax.

 What are the immigration policies of New Zealand and Switzerland?

-They don’t flood their country with cheap unskilled labor and then push for higher minimum wage.
+They don’t flood their country with cheap unskilled labor and then push for

 TB